evaryont/evaryont.github.io/source/posts/fixing-fakeweb-coveralls-conflict.markdown

 tags:
 ---

-Simple post.
 If you've started using Fakeweb to mock HTTP requests but at the same time you have stopped getting coverage reports from Coveralls, you may have inadvertently blocked the coveralls client from reporting.

 If you look at the results from your CI, like Travis, you'll probably see the
 following: